 If you have a HideMyAss! account and have experienced challenges to use it with Netflix, BBC iPlayer, or another online streaming service, here are a handful of last resorts you can try before giving up entirely.
 We tried the tricks ourselves, and you can read our findings below.

 Netflix and BBC are deliberately targeting VPN users, including those of HideMyAss!, one of the major VPN providers on the market.

-HideMyAss! naturally believes it is absurd that licence fee payers are prevented from accessing content they have paid for, just because they are travelling for instance.
+HideMyAss! naturally believes it is absurd that license fee payers are prevented from accessing content they have paid for, just because they are traveling for instance.

 They have themselves tested connecting to BBC iPlayer through their VPN and confirm that the majority of their servers will allow access to BBC iPlayer.